benoitongit/vue-on-rails/README.md

 # VueOnRails

-Easy and simple way to use Vue.js with Ruby on Rails and Turbolinks 5.
+Simple and fast way to use Vue.js with Ruby on Rails and Turbolinks 5.

-This gem is intended to sprinkle your Rails app with Vue components.
-Lightweight script (1KB minified) that mount and destroy Vue components on demand.
-It's works nicely with Turbolinks rendering and caching system.
+This gem is fantastic to sprinkle your web page with Vue components.
+Lightweight script (1KB minified) that mounts and destroys Vue components on demand.
+It works nicely with Turbolinks rendering and caching system.

 If you are building a pure SPA app with Vue and Rails without Turbolinks, you will be better off looking into: https://github.com/adambutler/vuejs-rails